-IReL is overseen by the Governance Committee of IULCC comprised of representatives from partners and funders.
-The Maynooth University President Chairs the Governance Committee and MU, as the host of IULCC, has overall governance responsibility for IReL, providing dedicated financial and professional support through MU Finance and MU Library.
+IReL is overseen by its Governance Committee comprised of representatives from partners and funders.
+The Maynooth University President chairs the Governance Committee and MU, as IReL’s host, has overall governance responsibility for IReL, providing dedicated financial and professional support through the MU Finance Office and Library.

-IReL’s dedicated staff are employed by Maynooth University.
-They negotiate with the publishers on behalf of the consortium, administer agreements and process usage reports.
+IReL’s staff are employed by Maynooth University.
+They negotiate with the publishers on behalf of the consortium and manage agreements.

 The IReL Steering Group consists of senior librarians from IReL members’ libraries.
-The IReL staff and the ISG work closely to acquire agreed content at the best possible rates and at the most favourable licensing conditions for IReL member libraries.
-The members of the Steering Group maintain close relationships with the Schools and Vice Presidents for Research and consult as required on resources considered for inclusion or deselection
+The IReL staff and the Steering Group work closely to acquire agreed content at the best possible rates and at the most favourable licensing conditions for IReL member libraries.
+The members of the Steering Group maintain close relationships with the Schools and Vice Presidents for Research and consult as required on resources considered for inclusion or deselection.

 Success of IReL